Veraxus/nouveau/README.md

 WordPress themes (or theme frameworks) should never be monolithic monstrosities.
 As such, all the added functionality you could ever want is available as separate, neatly packaged "starter" plugins.

-Browse NOUUVEAU starter plugins at [NOUVEAUFramework.org](https://nouveauframework.org/download-nouveau/#plugin-downloads)
+Browse NOUVEAU starter plugins at [NOUVEAUFramework.org](https://nouveauframework.org/download-nouveau/#plugin-downloads)

 # Internationalization (I18n)

 NOUVEAU comes with all text strings properly scoped for internationalization.
-To set a custom scope string, you can quickly run a project-wide search and replace for the string `nv_lang_scope` and you'll be up and running in no time.
+Once you've updated your language scope string, you can run the CLI command `gulp build:pot` to update your `theme.pot` language file.
+It's that easy.